 INT 07-01: Application of the Scientific (Constant) Yield Method in Situations of Reverse Amortizations

 1. SSAP No. 26R and SSAP No. 43R both reference the use of the scientific or constant yield method of amortization of a premium or a discount.
-SSAP No. 26R—Bonds provides the following (bolding added for emphasis):

-Amortized Cost

-9. Amortization of bond premium or discount shall be calculated using the scientific (constant yield) interest method taking into consideration specified interest and principal provisions over the life of the bond.
-Bonds containing call provisions (where the issue can be called away from the reporting entity at the issuer's discretion) shall be amortized to the call or maturity value/date which produces the lowest asset value (yield to worst).

-SSAP No. 43R—Loan-Backed and Structured Securities provides the following (bolding added for emphasis):